Templates · Investing

 How do I track stock splits in my spreadsheet?

-After a stock split, multiply your share count by the split ratio and divide your cost basis by the same ratio.
-For a 3-for-1 split: 100 shares at $150 becomes 300 shares at $50.
-Your total cost basis does not change.
+Multiply your share count by the split ratio and divide your cost basis by the same number.
+So a 3-for-1 split turns 100 shares at $150 into 300 shares at $50.
+Your total cost basis stays the same.

 Should I track dividends in this spreadsheet?

-If dividends are a significant part of your strategy, use the dedicated Dividend Income Tracker template.
-For growth-focused portfolios, simply note whether dividends are reinvested or paid as cash in your transaction log.
+If dividends are a big part of your strategy, check out the Dividend Income Tracker template instead.
+For growth-focused portfolios, just note whether dividends get reinvested or paid as cash in your transaction log.

 Related templates